drduh/macOS-Security-and-Privacy-Guide/README.md

 Step 2: Identify adversaries

-Define what you are defending against.
+Define whom you are defending against.
 Examples could be a nosy roommate, passive data collection on internet infrastructure, a thief, etc. Different threats will have different capabilities, so it's useful to connect which assets you're protecting from which adversaries.
 For example, you might have a shared family computer so you want to protect your computer from malware but not your family, while you want to protect your phone from both your family and malware.

 Step 3: Come up with ways to mitigate the threats